Update on 01 Mar, 23

 When it comes to being a leader, who you know is almost as important as what you have known so far.
 Attend lectures if you are in a good engineering college from some of the engineering colleges and introduce yourself to the intellectual speakers.
 Check with your school's alumni association to get a list of alumni from your program who want to connect with undergraduates at a learning stage like you.

 Whether it's about creating a big project or a small project.
-The important is to stay focussed and do it in the way which is better than the previous one.
+The important is to stay focused and do it in a way that is better than the previous one.
 Get yourself involved with an organization that requires a team effort to produce great results.
 Throughout your career, you can be sure you'll work in teams, and the skills you develop in school will help you to prepare you to lead teams when you graduate.

 You're always a perfect leader, whether you're officially in charge of a team or not.
 This is counterintuitive, but you can lead from any position in an organization by influencing how people work together and how they make decisions.
 Many people think that the leader is the president or the manager, but learn how to recognize and deal with various leadership styles from any position in a team, you'll be addressed as a leader when you take on your first job.

 As with any skill, leadership needs an improvement which is constant.
 When you are a part of a team, try to create a way out to get feedback from team members, group leaders, and professors.
 When you have concrete feedback on how people view you, you can work to improve your skills, including communication and leadership.
 And you'll learn how to accept—and give—constructive criticism.
 That's absolutely necessary for your future career as well as for your personal growth as well after studying at an engineering college.